nathanjhood/cmodule/README.rst

 Replacing the team and project names accordingly.
 Using the "@<team_name>" part of the name entry helps to avoid naming collisions with the rest of the existing npm registry.
 PLEASE NOTE that once you publish a package under a certain version number, you are able to "unpublish" and remove this package from npm; however, there appears to be no way to ever reclaim the same combination of <package name> with <version number> ever again, even if the package itself has been unpublished and removed from the registry.

+To clean the directory before publishing to the npm registry, run;

 .. code::

     yarn wipe

-To clean the directory before publishing to the npm registry
+And to publish it, making it consunable in other npm-based projects publically;

 .. code::